A Buyer’s Guide to the Portland-Vancouver Metro Area

 Currently, there is an estimated 2.6-month supply of available housing in Portland.
 This is much lower than the 5- to 6-month supply that is characteristic of a balanced market.

 Population growth has a lot to do with this imbalance.
-According to data collected by Portland State University, the metro area’s total population increased by around 12% from 2010 to 2020.
+According to data collected by Portland State University, the metro area’s total population increased by around 12% over the past decade.

 So while buying a home in Portland-Vancouver Metro Area may be highly competitive, the Portland-Vancouver metro housing market remains highly competitive, it seems to be shifting in a buyer-friendly direction for a change.